cryptogenicbonds/CryptoBullion-CBX/README.md

 Sample config file:

-create a file and name it CryptogenicBullion.conf
+create a file and name it CryptoBullion.conf

 And copy/paste the following contents: